LELNZ/STEELIQ/replit.md

 # STEELIQ - Enterprise Steel Fabrication & Procurement Platform

 ## Overview
-STEELIQ is an enterprise platform for Lateral Engineering Limited, designed to manage the entire steel fabrication lifecycle from procurement to job execution.
-It aims to achieve Fortune 50 standards in data integrity, operational efficiency, and enterprise control by integrating AI-powered optimization, self-learning AI estimation, automated procurement, real-time production monitoring, and comprehensive cost aggregation.
-The platform ensures complete traceability from drawing to delivery, targeting a 50% reduction in estimation time, 15-20% accuracy improvement, and $892K in annual savings.
+STEELIQ is an enterprise platform designed to manage and streamline the entire steel fabrication lifecycle, from procurement to job execution.
+Its core purpose is to achieve Fortune 50 standards in data integrity, operational efficiency, and enterprise control.
+Key capabilities include AI-powered optimization, self-learning AI estimation, automated procurement, real-time production monitoring, and comprehensive cost aggregation.
+The platform aims to transition from manual to automatic processes, improve accuracy through AI, and significantly reduce estimation time, ensuring complete traceability from drawing to delivery.

 ## User Preferences
 I prefer simple language and clear explanations.